AbhinitMahajan/HIToolkit_ETH/README.md

 ## Usage

 #### Loading Data
-Ensure you provide the correct path and timestamp.
-You will recieve a dict object of all dataframes
+Ensure you provide the correct path and timestamp to load the data
-The dataframes stored inside are df_sulphur, df_turb, df_nh, df_po4, df_doc, df_nsol

 ```python
 from HI_package.your_sql_reader_module import SQLDataReader